hamajamaldev/kurdish_lorem_ipsum_vscode_extension/kurdish-dummy-text/README.md

 ## Features

--you can generete a text with kdt1,kdt2,......,kdt200
+-you can generete a text with (kdt1,kdt2,...,kdt200 ),
-    kdt1 generate 1 word
+    kdt1 generate 1 word ,
     kdt200 generate 200 words
--you can generete a paragraph with kdp1,kdp2,......,kdp100
+-you can generete a paragraph with (kdp1,kdp2,...,kdp100),
-    kdp1 generate 1 paragraph
+    kdp1 generate 1 paragraph,
     kdp100 generate 100 paragraphs